samuelleeuwenburg/screech/readme.md

 **NOTE! this library is unfinished, incomplete and most likely contains bugs!**

-A collection of helpers to handle audio
+A collection of helpers for handling audio